dwavesystems/dwave-ocean-sdk/docs/index.rst

         See :numref:`Figure %s <network-gs>` for a simplified view of the
         |dwave_short| software environment.

         .. [#]
-            A *solver* is simply a resource that runs a problem.
-            Some solvers interface to the QPU; others leverage CPU and GPU resources.

-        .. [#]
             Solvers are available by region.